 Further information has been submitted to address the fact that the Woodside Farm development has been approved since the proposed development on the application site was previously considered.
-This further information has been accepted by the Highway Authority, who have advised that the only further requirements to address this additional impact would be the installation of two

-CCTV cameras to help to improve the operation of the site access junction on Harbury Lane and the junction between Harbury Lane and Tachbrook Road.
+This further information has been accepted by the Highway Authority, who have advised that the only further requirements to address this additional impact would be the installation of two CCTV cameras to help to improve the operation of the site access junction on Harbury Lane and the junction between Harbury Lane and Tachbrook Road.
 These would be secured as part of the Section 278 highway works and therefore do not need to be included in any Section 106 agreement.

 Taking the above matters into account, the Highway Authority have advised that the impact of the proposed development on the highway network will be acceptable.
-The applicant will be required to enter into a suitably worded S106 agreement to secure contributions of £6,000 per open market dwelling towards strategic highway infrastructure, £50 per dwelling for sustainable welcome packs and £302 per dwelling to provide school bus services for those pupils living on the development.
+The applicant will be required to enter into a suitably worded S106 agreement to secure contributions of £6,000 per open market dwelling towards strategic highway infrastructure and £302 per dwelling to provide school bus services for those pupils living on the development.
+Furthermore a condition is recommended to require occupants of the dwellings to be provided with sustainable welcome packs.